 “My youth quickly made me a much bigger drawing card than my father.
 I pushed this advantage ruthlessly, for it was the most effective means I had found of breaking his hold over me.
 That was the most frightening time of my life, and quite the most dishonest, and the resulting hysteria lent great passion to my sermons—for a while.
 I relished the attention and the relative immunity from punishment that my new status gave me, and I relished, above all, the sudden right to privacy.
 It had to be recognized, after all, that I was still a schoolboy, with my schoolwork to do, and I was also expected to prepare at least one sermon a week.
 During what we may call my heyday, I preached much more often than that.
 This meant that there were hours and even whole days when I could not be interrupted—not even by my father.
 I had immobilized him.
 It took rather more time for me to realize that I had also immobilized myself, and had escaped from nothing whatever.”

-2. American Harlem Renaissance painter Beauford Delaney was James Baldwin’s mentor.
+2. American Harlem Renaissance painter Beauford Delaney was Baldwin’s mentor.

 When Baldwin was just 15 years old, he met American painter Beauford Delaney, whom he quickly came to consider both a great friend and mentor.
-Baldwin also found a fatherly figure in Delaney and called him his spiritual father.
-He described Delaney as “the first living proof, for me, that a black man could be an artist.”
+Baldwin also found a sort of father figure in the artist and would often refer to Delaney as his “spiritual father.”
+He described Delaney as “the first living proof, for me, that a Black man could be an artist.”

-In an interview with The Paris Review, Baldwin talked about his reasons for leaving America in 1948.
+In his 1984 interview with The Paris Review, Baldwin talked about his reasons for leaving America in 1948.
 “My luck was running out,” Baldwin said.
 “I was going to go to jail, I was going to kill somebody or be killed.
-My best friend had committed suicide two years earlier.”
+My best friend had [died by] suicide two years earlier.”